 Goldfinger was the first major Blockbuster Bond film.
 It was the second Bond film to feature an intro song (following From Russia With Love), but the Goldfinger theme is the first sung by a pop star (performed by Shirley Bassey).
 The villain’s name in the novel was borrowed from the architect Ernö Goldfinger, and his character bears some resemblance.
 Fleming faced a lawsuit from Goldfinger upon the original novel’s release.
 Unfortunately Fleming passed away in 1964 so he never saw the spectacular rise in popularity of the Bond saga.
 For Goldfinger, a balding Sean Connery started wearing a hair piece.
 On an interesting note: the man who walks out and shoots directly at the audience in the first three Bond films is actually a Bob Simmons, Sean Connery’s stunt double.

-While not a great film persay, it is a great James Bond film.
-Goldfinger is the standard-bearer for all future Bond films and is a wildly entertaining film, aside from its typical clichés.
-Many of the images in the film are iconic James Bond lore: Oddjob’s flying hat, a gold painted Bond girl, Bond’s classic Aston Martin, Goldfinger’s Rolls-Royce, Bond strapped to a table facing a lazer.
+While not a great film per se, it is the standard-bearer for a James Bond film.
+Goldfinger is the marker for all future Bond films.
+It is a wildly entertaining ride, aside from a handful of predictable clichés.
+Many of the images in the film are iconic James Bond lore: Oddjob’s flying hat, a gold painted Bond girl, Bond’s classic Aston Martin, Goldfinger’s Rolls-Royce, Bond strapped to a table facing a laser.
 Some of the aggressiveness of the early Bond films is dated and challenging for a modern viewer, but nevertheless Goldfinger is a terrific film -one of the best Bond adventures.